Kush-Ali/azure-network-protocols/README.md

 <h2>Conclusion</h2>

-<p>By completing this lab, I gained experience in deploying VMs, analyzing network traffic, and configuring Network Security Groups in Azure.
+<p>By completing this lab, I gained experience in deploying VMs, analysing network traffic, and configuring Network Security Groups in Azure.
 I also deepened my understanding of network protocols such as ICMP, SSH, DHCP, DNS, and RDP while using WireShark to inspect and analyse these protocols.</p>